Will Weaver (basketball): Sydney Kings (2019–2020)

 On March 22, 2019, Weaver was announced as the new head coach of the Sydney Kings of the National Basketball League (NBL).
 In his first season with the club, the Kings were minor champions for the first time in over a decade and made it through to the grand final series.
 However, after three games the Kings indicated they did not wish to proceed due to the COVID-19 pandemic and lost the series to the Perth Wildcats.

 Houston Rockets (2020–2022)

 On November 30, 2020, Weaver was hired by the Houston Rockets as an assistant coach after finishing as runner-up for the Oklahoma City Thunder head coaching job.

-Paris Basketball (2022–present)
+Paris Basketball (2022–2023)

 Weaver was appointed as the new head coach of Paris Basketball of the French LNB Pro A on July 22, 2022.
+Following the 2022-23 campaign, he announced to have rejected an offer to renew his contract in Paris.

+Second stint with Brooklyn Nets (2023–2024)

+On June 20, 2023, Weaver returned to the Brooklyn Nets when he was named as an assistant coach for the team.

+Charlotte Hornets (2025–present)

+On August 18, 2005, the Charlotte Hornets hired Weaver to serve as a coaching advisor under head coach Charles Lee.

-National Team Career
+National team career

-In 2014 Weaver mentioned to former head coach of the Australian national basketball team Brett Brown that he was interested in an international coaching experience, Brown connected him with his successor Andrej Lemanis who appointed him as assistant coach of the team for the 2014 FIBA World Cup.
-Since then he's remained with the team and has helped coach at the 2016 Olympics and at multiple other events.
+In 2014, Weaver joined the Australia men's national basketball team as assistant coach under Andrej Lemanis for the 2014 FIBA World Cup.
+He remained in the role as of 2018, being part of the Boomers staff at the 2016 Olympics.
+In 2020, Weaver served as acting head coach during the Asia Cup qualifiers in the absence of Brett Brown.